How To Quickly Install TruTex Horse Arena Footing

 Water the fibers thoroughly until very moist but not muddy.

-At the recommended 3″ sand depth, blend the fibers into the upper 2″-2.5″ of the sand ensuring that the tiller does not touch your arena base whatsoever.
+Blend the fibers into the upper 2″-2.5″ of the sand ensuring that the tiller does not touch your arena base whatsoever.

 It will take several passes with the tiller before the fibers are blended sufficiently.

 If you find that the fibers are not bonding with the sand enough and are staying up on the surface it is most likely that they are too dry.
-Add more water and then continue with the tilling process.
+Add more water and then continue with the blending process.

 A compatible drag, with a roller component is essential for best results out of your footing.

 We absolutely LOVE 💕 receiving all your “before & after” installation photos as it’s so exciting to see the arena transformations happening all over the country.
 Your feedback after riding on it for a while and feeling the horses’ 🐴 response to it is extremely important to us so Please Please continue to send in any pics and feedback that you’d be willing to share and we are also here to answer any questions you may have both before or after adding TruTex fibers to your riding arena.
+Don’t hesitate to contact us if you have any questions about our horse arena footing products.